noheadx/noheadx.me/content/posts/2025-12-04-good_software_pt1.markdown

 The resulting systems are functional but fragile.
 They appear complete until they are placed under real operational pressure, at which point underlying weaknesses become expensive.

-This divergence between visible progress and hidden instability is now the core leadership risk.
+This divergence between visible progress and hidden instability is now the core management risk.
 Without new metrics and new thinking, leaders will mistake short-term speed for long-term health.

 AI hasn’t changed what constitutes good software.
 It has changed how easily teams can create software that *looks* good but fails under scrutiny.